canonical/repo-policy-compliance/charm/docs/index.md

 Content-Type: text/html; charset=utf-8
 ```

-"NO CONTENT" indicates that the repository is compliant.
+The `204` status code indicates that the repository is compliant.

 ## Integrations <a name="integrations"></a>